Can you pick up a ball with an open jar? It doesn’t seem possible at first, but with the magic of centripetal force, you’ll be able to make it happen!

 - Jar with a mouth that is larger than the ball (we used a pint canning jar)

-Step 2 – First attempt the pick up the ball using the jar.
-You notice that it is difficult to do so, but you may be able to figure out the experiment with a little trial an error.
+Step 2 – Next, attempt the pick up the ball using the jar.
+You notice that it is difficult to do so, but you may be able to figure out the experiment with a little trial and error.

 If you can’t pick up the ball, start again.
 This time place the jar over the ball on a hard surface.